finnito/Science/content/12phy/as91171/11-energy.md

 ---

+- Work is done __only__ when energy is transferred or transformed.
+- __Work Done__: Lifting an object and placing it on a shelf transfers energy to that object into the form of gravitational potential energy.
+- __No Work Done__: Moving an object horizontally where it starts and finishes with $v=0ms^{-1}$.
+- Work only depends on the _start_ and _finish_ position, the path does not matter (path independence).

+---

 ### Pātai Whā (Q4): Eddie Hall

 In 2016 weightlifter Eddie Hall set a new (at the time) world record for heaviest deadlift of $500kg$.
 If he lifted the weights to a height of $1.25m$, how much work did Eddie do?